Faculty Bookshelf

 Israel Reyes, Department of Spanish and Portuguese

-In the neoliberal economy of the United States, the discourse of white nationalism compels upwardly mobile Latinx Caribbean immigrants to trade in their ties to ethnic and linguistic communities to assimilate to the dominant culture.
-Reyes terms this phenomenon "transcultural capital" and explores this process in the contemporary fiction and theater of the Latinx Caribbean diaspora.
+The discourse of white nationalism in the U.S. compels upwardly mobile Latinx Caribbean immigrants to trade in their ties to ethnic and linguistic communities to assimilate to the dominant culture.
+Reyes terms this phenomenon "transcultural capital" and explores it in the contemporary fiction and theater of the Latinx Caribbean diaspora.

 Women and the Religion of Ancient Israel